How Much Does UK Clothing Manufacturing Cost

 Minimum pre-production budget (one style)£700–£1,900Before any bulk production

-For a brand launching three styles in two colourways each, pre-production costs before any bulk units are produced typically fall between £3,500 and £9,000.
-This figure shocks most founders — because most online guides do not include it.
+For a brand launching three styles in two colourways each, pre-production costs before any bulk units are produced typically land between £3,500 and £9,000.
+This figure shocks most founders, because most online guides leave it out entirely.

 How Volume Affects Your Unit Cost